realsarge/broadcastify-feed-to-discord/README.md

 # broadcastify-feed-to-discord
 Listen to your favorite Broadcastify broadcasts with friends at Discord because Node.JS is awesome!

-> A simple top stream grabber from Broadcastify.
+> A simple top stream feed grabber.

 ## Requirements